wren-coder/wren-coder-cli/docs/tools/memory.md

 # Memory Tool (`save_memory`)

-This document describes the `save_memory` tool for the Gemini CLI.
+This document describes the `save_memory` tool for the Wren Coder CLI.

 ## Description

-Use `save_memory` to save and recall information across your Gemini CLI sessions.
+Use `save_memory` to save and recall information across your Wren Coder CLI sessions.
 With `save_memory`, you can direct the CLI to remember key details across sessions, providing personalized and directed assistance.

 ### Arguments